PEA & MAG (MICRONIZED PALMITOYLTANOLAMIDE + MAGNESIUM)

 EVOFLEX (GLUCOSAMINE, CHONDROITIN AND MSM)

-- Micronized palmitoylethanolamide (PEA) supplement!
+- A micronized Palmitoylethanolamide dietary supplement!
 Maximum bioavailability guaranteed.

-- Sourced from plant-based origins: PEA suitable for vegetarian and vegan diets.
+- Obtained from plant-based sources: PEA suitable for vegetarian and vegan diets.

-- The most effective way to supplement Palmitoylethanolamide, as its presence in food is very limited.
+- The most effective way to provide Palmitoylethanolamide since its presence in foods is very limited.

 Table of contents